Skip to main content

 Our article on ethical labels for organic and natural cosmetics and toiletries highlights some of the labels to look for.

-Highlights from Ethical Consumer Markets Report 2021
+Highlights from Ethical Markets Report 2023

-Back in 2010 the market for organic products was £1.475bn.
-However, by 2020 this was £2.6bn.
+Back in 2010 the market for organic products was £1,475m.

 Further Reading

-Our product guides below feature products that are certified organic (shown by [O] next to the brand name on the score table).
+Our shopping guides below feature products that are certified organic (shown by [O] next to the brand name on the score table).
 See where they rank in the table in comparison to regular products.